Manage storage mode in Power BI Desktop

 Queries that refer to Dual tables return data from the cache, if possible; otherwise, they revert to DirectQuery.

-Continuing the previous example, the following query refers only to a column from the Date table, which is in Dual mode.
+The following query continues from the previous table.
+It refers only to a column from the Date table, which is in Dual mode.
 Therefore, the query should hit the cache:

 The following query refers only to a column from the Sales table, which is in DirectQuery mode.
-Therefore, it should not hit the cache:
+Therefore, it shouldn't hit the cache:

 The following query is interesting because it combines both columns.
 This query doesn't hit the cache.
 You might initially expect it to retrieve CalendarYear values from the cache and SalesAmount values from the source and then combine the results, but this approach is less efficient than submitting the SUM/GROUP BY operation to the source system.
 If the operation is pushed down to the source, the number of rows returned will likely be far less: